Megan-0401/JavaSnap/README.md

     - Each suit needs a card of one symbol and one value
     - ♠ (spade), ♥ (heart), ♦ (diamond), ♣ (club)

-    - 3 array lists (suit, symbol, value)
+    - 3 array lists (Enum suit, String symbol, String value)
     - loop through each suit -> loop through each value -> add a new card to the deckOfCards with the suit, symbol and value

 - Has a name which is also defined in the constructor.